OpenSilver/OpenSilver.Documentation/documentation/general/maui-hybrid-launcher.md

 ## Conclusion

-The MAUI Hybrid Launcher extends OpenSilver applications into fully native experiences across multiple platforms.
+The MAUI Hybrid Launcher extends OpenSilver applications into semi-native experiences across multiple platforms.
 Whether you’re building for Windows, macOS, Android, or iOS, you now have a streamlined way to leverage both OpenSilver’s rich UI capabilities and MAUI’s native functionalities.